0ki/fengoffice_old/fengoffice_/readme.txt

 	- system: Initial loading time reduced by loading javascript files as they are needed.
 	- system: Added new lang folder for plugin langs, which is loaded in filename order and after default OpenGoo lang files.
-	- system: Added new lang folder for hel langs, displayed in the right sidebar of OpenGoo.
+	- system: Added new lang folder for help langs, displayed in the right sidebar of OpenGoo.
 	- system: New hooks added.
 	- system: Mail notifications can be sent through cron, so that user doesn't have to wait for it to send.
 	- system: Slimey updated to 0.2.
 It is now translatable.